 25.2B Prepare an Annual General Plan Progress Report to analyze the City's progress to meet the fair share allocation based on the RHNP.
-Ongoing Ongoing 25.2C Establish a housing monitoring program that includes annual review of the following: Inventory of land suitable within the City for the development of housing for all segments of the community Proposed and approved residential projects and building permits issued Home and apartment vacancies Rental and home sales survey and Multiple Listing Service summary Infrastructure and public services capacity.
-Ongoing Ongoing 25.3A Implement mixed-use development along the City's major corridors Ongoing The Auburn Boulevard Specific Plan, the revised Zoning Code, and the Sunrise Mall Specific Plan-(in development) encourage this type of development.
+Ongoing Ongoing 25.2C Establish a housing monitoring program that includes annual review of the following: • Inventory of land suitable within the City for the development of housing for all segments of the community • Proposed and approved residential projects and building permits issued • Home and apartment vacancies • Rental and home sales survey and Multiple Listing Service summary • Infrastructure and public services capacity.
+Ongoing Ongoing 25.3A Implement mixed-use development along the City's major corridors Ongoing The Auburn Boulevard Specific Plan, the revised Zoning Code, and the Sunrise Tomorrow Specific Plan encourage this type of development.
 26.1A Promote the use of administrative remedies to remediate substandard rental units Ongoing The city's Rental Housing Inspection Program officially launched in 2019.
 Since then, the team has been in the field conducting inspections and working with rental property owners and property managers to resolve code violations that are negatively impacting the quality of the city's housing stock.
-Even with complications created by the COVID pandemic, through the end of 2021, the RHIP team has identified over 3,500 individual housing units with violations.
+In 2022, the RHIP team identified 583 individual housing units with violations and identified a total of 3,431 total violations, of which 2,119 violations were cleared.
 In most cases, each one of these violations has the potential to cause a hazard that could result in great bodily harm or death.
 These impressive results highlight and underscore the need and importance of having a program dedicated to improving the city's rental housing.
 26.1B Remove unsafe or dilapidated housing through the Neighborhood Enhancement Program, secure vacant nuisance residential structures and require resolution through the Neighborhood Enhancement Program Ongoing The Rental Housing Inspection Program will assist in improving dilapidated housing.
 26.1C Offer incentives and financing assistance for affordable housing and housing rehabilitation Ongoing The city offers affordable housing assistance through its First-Time Homebuyer Program and Housing Repair Program.
 The City has also implemented Zoning Code modifications to incentivize construction of ADUs throughout the City.
 The City has used LEAP funding to help create pre-approved ADU plans and offer other educational opportunities related to ADUs.